drcereceres/UpStream/src/readme.txt

 = [1.14.1] - @todo =

 Fixed:
-* Fixed CMB2 not being loaded correctly in multisites environment
+* Fixed CMB2 not being loaded correctly in a multisite environment
+* Fixed some DB calls triggering errors in multisite environments

 = [1.14.0] - 2018-01-31 =